We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If a person does have hearing loss, there are various hearing aid devices available that are suitable for most levels and types of hearing loss.

-There are various hearing aid apps available to download on a person’s smartphone.
+Various hearing aid apps are available to download on a person’s smartphone.
 Most hearing aid suppliers have their own versions of apps that are compatible with their hearing aid devices.

-All hearing aid apps’ features vary, so a person may wish to consider all brands and features before purchasing a hearing aid device.
+Features on hearing aid apps vary, so a person may wish to consider all brands and features before purchasing a hearing aid device.